Struggling small restaurants defend JumpStart tax after Seattle chamber files lawsuit

 The JumpStart measure won support from labor unions, community groups and some business owners.
 But it was opposed by some other businesses and by the chamber, which contended it would undermine the city’s economy and violate the state’s prohibition against income taxes.
 “This illegal tax puts Seattle’s economic recovery at risk, now and years in the future,” Teel said when the lawsuit was filed.

-On Monday, Teel focused on the legal issues around the tax.
+On Monday, Teel focused on the legal uncertainties around the tax.
 “The City Council knew that this tax could be vulnerable to a legal challenge,” she said.
 “We cannot build a recovery around an unstable source of revenue.”

 Jeff Shulman, a professor of marketing at the University of Washington Foster School of Business who is studying how businesses and workers have adapted to the pandemic, said the dispute between the chamber and the restaurant group illustrates how COVID-19 has hit parts of the business community harder than others.